ilendl2/one-click-hugo/site/content/_index.md

     title: Parish Hall
     image: /img/parish-hall.png
 intro:
-  heading: Welcome
+  heading: The Parish of the Good Shepherd
   text: >-
-    The Good Shepherd Parish.
     We're a community of caring people who gather to worship and praise God in Common Prayer.
-We Congregate at The Church of the Good Shepherd, Freeling Street, Tunapuna & St Oswald's, Southern Main Road, Caroni.
+We Congregate at The Church of the Good Shepherd, Freeling Street, Tunapuna and at St Oswald's, Southern Main Road, Caroni.
 block:
   - link: 'https://facebook.com/goodshepherdtt/live'
     text: >-